oshman99/engie33/README.md

 Small OpenGL engine.
-Depends on GLFW, GLAD, GLM and stb_image.
+Depends on GLFW, GLAD, GLM, stb_image and assimp.
 Developed primarly on linux, but can be build with MinGW and MSYS2 on Windows.
 First, make an empty build folder

 ## To build on linux: